-The North Pennines AONB Partnership’s Altogether Archaeology project brings together professional archaeologists (including Time Team’s Stewart Ainsworth) and up to 500 volunteers to focus research on the historic environment of the North Pennines, while paying due regard to relationships with adjacent areas and its position at the heart of Britain.
+The North Pennines AONB Partnership’s Altogether Archaeology project brought together professional archaeologists (including Time Team’s Stewart Ainsworth) and up to 500 volunteers to focus research on the historic environment of the North Pennines, while paying due regard to relationships with adjacent areas and its position at the heart of Britain.

 There have been some tantalising finds from this relatively ignored area that are comparable with other major discoveries of international interest.